-B32.
-Next, on the management of government investment companies.
+B33.
 MP Inderjit Singh has suggested more conservative mandates for GIC and Temasek as their investment outcomes directly impact the reserves of Singapore.

-B33.
-Sir, in May 2009, in response to a Parliamentary Question, the Minister for Finance had explained to Members before that there is a distinction between the investment approaches of Temasek, GIC and the Monetary Authority of Singapore or MAS.
-Let me just recap.
+B34.
+Sir/Madam, in May 2009, in response to a Parliamentary Question, the Minister for Finance had explained to Members before that there is a distinction between the investment approaches of Temasek, GIC and the Monetary Authority of Singapore (MAS).
+Let me recap.
 The MAS is at one end of the risk spectrum.
-As a central bank, it is the most conservative, with significant holdings in liquid, mainly fixed income instruments.
+As a central bank, it is the most conservative, with very significant holdings in liquid, mainly fixed income instruments.
 GIC is fairly conservative, with a globally diversified portfolio spread across asset classes, mainly in the public markets.
 Temasek is at the other end of the spectrum.
-It is largely an equity investor, a valueinvestor aiming at long-term returns.
+It is largely an equity investor, a value-investor aiming at long-term returns.
 Temasek is exposed to significantly higher risk than GIC and MAS but has also delivered higher returns over time as expected.
-In contrast, MAS will have
+In contrast, MAS will have more stable but lower returns over time.